HohlbeinLab/AnalyseDirectionality/README.md

 </details>

 # Citation
-If you use this software for your paper, please cite [Rotated Fourier transform (RFT) enables the quantification of anisotropic structure in high-moisture plant-protein extrudates](). doi.
+If you use this software for your paper, please cite [Rotated Fourier transform (RFT) enables the quantification of anisotropic structure in high-moisture plant-protein extrudates](). doi:TBD.